 When conducting the periodic reviews provided for in Section G, PWT may, but need not, use outside advisors.
 If outside experts are used, their use shall not relieve the governing board of its responsibility for ensuring periodic reviews are conducted

-ARTICLE XVI - Prohibited Activities
+ARTICLE XVII - Prohibited Activities

-ARTICLE XVII - Dissolution
+ARTICLE XVIII - Dissolution